alexey1607/scalyr-community/how-to-set-alerts.md

     Available Disk < 10% (Send Push Notification) Available Disk < 1% (Phone Call)

 ## A Final Note on Iteration & Tuning

 We hope this has been a solid exploration of (surprisingly complex!) art of setting alerts.
 We want to emphasize again that setting thresholds should be an iterative process - digest this guide and set reasonable starting points to the best of your ability, but don't agonize.

-If an alert is too noisey, you can relax the threshold, add a grace period, or try a sliding window to smooth out the underlying metric.
+If an alert is too noisy, you can relax the threshold, add a grace period, or try a sliding window to smooth out the underlying metric.

 If you've found that your missing important events, look for places to tighten your threshold or perhaps add an additional alert.